Torrens University Australia: Campuses and buildings

-Adelaide
+Adelaide CBD Campus

 Adelaide was the first location in the country, opening its first campus in the heritage-listed Torrens Building on Victoria Square/Tarndanyangga, in the CBD, in 2013.

 On 3 August 2015, the university opened a new campus just along the road in the old Menz Biscuits factory on Wakefield Street, and as of 2019 no longer lists Torrens Building as another campus.
 There was another campus in Adelaide on Pulteney Street.
 This campus was the Blue Mountains International Hotel Management School hub in the centre of Adelaide's CBD, exclusively focused on students studying a Master of International Hotel Management.
 This campus closed in 2025 and all Adelaide students are now studying at the Wakefield St campus.

-Brisbane
+Brisbane City Campus

 The Fortitude Valley campus is adjacent to the Story Bridge and home to a range of courses and degrees in Design and Creative Technology, Health & Education, and Business & Hospitality, along with the Torrens University Language Centre.